 As the EU Methane Regulation (EUMR) moves toward full enforcement, gaining insight from a competent authority is invaluable.
 These bodies are responsible for implementation, shaping enforcement strategies, coordinating with the industry, and ensuring compliance across complex networks.

-With the February 5, 2026 deadline for source-level methane measurement and MRV reporting fast approaching, operators face mounting pressure to align with evolving requirements.
+Having just passed the February 5, 2026 deadline for source-level methane measurement and MRV reporting and with more deadlines to come in 2027, operators face mounting pressure to align with evolving requirements.
 To help you navigate this landscape, we spoke with Jens Knochen, Policy Advisor for Emission Control at the State Office for Mining, Energy and Geology (LBEG), to answer some critical questions:

 Download the full interview to explore: